• Skip to primary navigation

 Jump to Recipe Print Recipe

 Are you searching for a tasty dessert that will please both kids and adults?
-Look no further than this moist chocolate cupcake recipe topped with a creamy raspberry buttercream frosting.
+Look no further than this moist gluten-free chocolate cupcake recipe topped with a creamy raspberry buttercream frosting.
 This recipe gets rave reviews and will be one you make time and time again.
 This post is sponsored by Bob’s Red Mill and contains affiliate links.
 Please see my disclosures.

-These cupcakes are perfect for birthday celebrations, bake sales, potluck dinners and, of course, Valentine’s Day.
 They’re so pretty; everyone will want one.
-Good thing one batch makes about 18 cupcakes so there are always enough cupcakes to go around.
+It’s a good thing one batch makes about 18 cupcakes, so there are always enough cupcakes to go around.

-In this post, I’ll show you how easy it is to recreate these gluten-free chocolate cupcakes and the fluffy raspberry buttercream frosting at home.
+In this post, I’ll show you how easy it is to recreate these gluten-free chocolate cupcakes and the fluffy raspberry frosting at home.

 Discovering the Right Gluten-Free Flour